 It was 11 pm when we arrived.
 A gaggle of sexy girls in high heels were waiting in line outside the club.

 A big ass smile stretched across my face.
 My buddy had noticed the chicas, too.
 Maybe the hype was justified.
 Maybe Levels Club was the spot to be.

-The hype was more than justified.
-Imagine thumping reggaeton music, sexy girls in cocktail dresses and high heels, cheap ass drinks, and lots of perreando dancing.
+The hype was more than justified: picture thumping reggaeton music, sexy girls in cocktail dresses and high heels, cheap-ass drinks, and lots of perreando dancing.

-But, that wasn’t the best part.
-The best part was how friendly all the people were.
+But that wasn’t the best part.
+The people were just so friendly.
 I made friends with the bouncers, some Dominican gym bros, chicas, and the mother of the DJ.

 The people in Santiago de Los Caballeros were so damn friendly.
 My buddy and I felt like they’d never met gringos before.
 We were treated like royalty.